|

 -

-50% of rental value i.e. 300 acres = £4,500 p.a.
+50% of rental value i.e. 300 acres = £4,500 p.a. over 300

 acres